brunoparga/fave-jobs-api/README.md

 Perhaps, with the `friendly_id` gem, the `id` and `api_id` columns of the Jobs table can be merged.

-The `favorite` column has to go, since the DB will store *only* favorite jobs.

 Tests are required.

 Clean up the seed.